 As a working holiday participant, you will be a temporary resident in a foreign country.
 This does not give automatic entitlement to use local health care services for free, if at all.
 In some popular working holiday locations, there is a monthly fee for eligible residents to use healthcare services.
 Sometimes, this fee is more expensive than standard working holiday travel insurance.

 Working holiday travel insurance must cover repatriation.
 This basically means that you will be returned to your home country in case of severe illness/injury or death.
 Repatriation costs thousands of dollars or pounds wherever you are in the world.
 Local healthcare services will not provide this for someone on a working holiday.
 Some jobs offer health insurance as a benefit but still, repatriation will not be covered.

 Working holiday travel insurance is too expensive

 A simple answer – if you cannot afford insurance for your working holiday, you cannot afford to go on a working holiday.
-Most standard 24 month working holiday travel insurance policies cost less than $1 or £1 a day.
+Most standard 24 month working holiday travel insurance policies cost less than $1 or £1 a day for a lot of nationalities.
 To put it into perspective, an ambulance ride in Canada can cost up to $530.